harshagrama/ATG-Artifact/README.md

 This is a simple proof-of-concept for managing restricted (single/limited channel) guest users in Slack.

-* Slack channel that guest users are invited to will host GIT artifact.
+* Slack channel that guest users are invited, will host GIT artifact

 * Every time a new artifact is produced, subscribed users will be notified to download the new version of the artifact